 How the heck do you pronounce Amoskeag?

-Unless you are a Penacook Indian or speak Algonquin, the pronunciation of Amoskeag might escape you (actually an English bastardization of “Namoskeag”), “Amoskeag”, is pronounced “Am-OH-Skeg”.
-As-mentioned, it is derived from the Penacook word “Namoskeag,” which roughly translates as “good fishing place” or “place of many fish”.
-Here, at the North end of the city, the Merrimack River dropped about 50 feet at the Namoskeag Falls (now largely underwater).
+Unless you are a Penacook Native American or speak Algonquin, the pronunciation of Amoskeag might escape you (actually an English bastardization of “Namoskeag”), “Amoskeag”, is pronounced “Am-OH-Skeg”.
+As mentioned, it is derived from the Penacook word “Namoskeag,” which roughly translates as “good fishing place” or “place of many fish”.
+Here, at the north end of the city, the Merrimack River dropped about 50 feet at the Namoskeag Falls (now largely underwater).
 Native American tribes in the region visited these falls due to the plentiful migration of sturgeon, alewife, and salmon, which were easily fished in the rapids as the fish ascended the falls.
 It was largely a place of truce, where tribes could fish for these protein-rich species after the long months of winter privation.
 Significant native settlements were sited near the falls, particularly on the high bluffs overlooking them on the east side of the Merrimack River, along-which our offices are located.

 What is your commission rate?
 I don’t see anything on your website…

 At Amoskeag Auction we quote commission on a collection-by-collection, case-by-case basis.
 We can quote a single commission rate for the entire collection, or can quote a sliding scale in-which commission rate is lower for more costly items, and is slightly higher for items of lesser value.
 The base commission rate for firearms is 20%, but as in all things, as dollar value goes up, commission rate comes down; as with most houses, on particularly valuable and important collections, we charge NO sellers commission (0%).

 How do I know my gun won’t sell for twenty bucks?